-&lt;sup>7The documentation centers are part of the libraries at the ATCs (Madzihandila and Tompi Seleka).
-The idea for their establishment was to collect information, especially old documents in the form of journals and books related to agriculture and keep them save for future reference.
+7The documentation centers are part of the libraries at the ATCs (Madzihandila and Tompi Seleka).
+The idea towards their establishment was to collect information, especially old documents in the form of journals and books related to agriculture and keep it save for future reference.